 General enrollment requirements for new students

-Any person may be enrolled who (1) has a high school diploma or equivalent* or (2) is at least 16 years of age* and wishes to benefit from a program of study at the College.
+Any person may be enrolled who (1) has a high school diploma or equivalent* or (2) is at least 18 years of age and wishes to benefit from a program of study at the College.
 Additionally, high school students may be enrolled through the early entry process, detailed in Admission Requirements.

 Enrollment at the College, however, does not mean admission to all courses or programs or guarantee financial aid.
-The College reserves the right to evaluate requests for admission into certain degree programs and to refuse admission to certain programs when considered to be in the best interest of the College.
-Students may be required to take developmental coursework or prerequisite credit courses/programs prior to entering select MCC classes.
+Students may be required to take developmental coursework or prerequisite credit courses/programs prior to entering MCC classes.
+The College reserves the right to evaluate requests for enrollment and to refuse enrollment to any person when considered to be in the best interest of the College.

 The American College Testing (ACT) placement test is not required; however, students who have taken the ACT within the last two years may have the scores sent to MCC or bring a copy of the score report when meeting with an advisor.